-Currently Rutindo is teaching 200 children in North West Uganda.
-Many factors have hampered education in Pakanyi area, Miirya sub-county, Masindi district.
-One major factor is poor numeracy and literacy skills among primary school children.
-These are children from mainly peasant families which earn less than 1 dollars a day, usually from farming.
+Currently Rutindo is teaching 1050 children in North West Uganda: Pakanyi area, Masindi district.
+One major factor in the fear of maths is poor numeracy and literacy skills among primary school children.
+Thes children from mainly peasant families which earn less than 1 dollars a day, usually from farming.
 Most children are between the ages of 3 to 16.
 Girls account for 40%.
-The target is girls from disadvantaged homes; homes that are poverty stricken, warn-torn, displaced, in drought...)
+The target is children from disadvantaged homes; (poverty stricken, warn-torn, displaced, in drought...)

 Mission and Vision

 This approach uses already existing aids (culture is all around us).
 It is therefore a welcome route for families and communities to support heritage, preserve good traditions and strengthen culture.
 This encourages support from local leaders.
 It also builds a sense of ownership and a feeling of participation by the families.
 This in-turn makes the project sustainable.
 This approach is also a low-cost route because many artifacts are made from local and free resources.
 For example a ball from banana leaves, a mat from papyrus, braiding your own hair.
 Furthermore, there is the secondary benefit of passing on a skill or trade of craft making.
 This could turn build entrepreneurial ideas and opportunities in children.
 But perhaps the best advantage of culture is the simplicity and ease with which it illustrates particularly difficult maths / concepts: it makes maths a fun game, a joy, a basket, a hair piece, a clothe, a dance... (the child now realises why it is important).